-I must go down to the shore again, to the joining of sea and sky,
+I must go down to the shore again, to the joining of sea

 And all I ask is a small plane, and a stick to steer it by;